stenzek/duckstation/README.md

 Once downloaded and extracted, you can launch the Qt frontend from `duckstation-qt-x64-ReleaseLTCG.exe`, or the SDL frontend from `duckstation-sdl-x64-ReleaseLTCG.exe`.
 To set up:
 1. Either configure the path to a BIOS image in the settings, or copy one or more PlayStation BIOS images to the bios/ subdirectory.
+On Windows, by default this will be located in `C:\Users\YOUR_USERNAME\Documents\DuckStation\bios`.
 2. If using the SDL frontend, add the directories containing your disc images by clicking `Settings->Add Game Directory`.
 2. Select a game from the list, or open a disc image file and enjoy.